caamillo/VideoToAscii/README.md

-# VideoToAscii
+# Video Frames to Ascii
-Turns video frames into ascii
+Turns video frames into 4 black and white shading characters